 Let’s face it, those who are ordered to pay child support may not always like to do so.
 To some, a child support obligation may be like an unsanctioned version of spousal maintenance because so many parents who receive such support spend it on many other things besides the child.
 Because of this, some parents (particularly those who pay support), may believe that raising a child in your home may be cheaper.

 If this is your unbridled belief, you may be surprised with the amount of money it takes to raise a child to age 18.
 Essentially, it will take between $230,000 and $500,000 to do so.

-Most importantly all of these costs mentioned do not fall under the child raising costs covered by statute.
+Most importantly all of these costs mentioned do not fall under the child-raising costs covered by the statute.
 Basically, a family court judge generally will not hold a person in contempt for refusing to cover sports league costs and other costs for extracurricular activities.

 So the next time you complain about child support, consider the alternative.